Fáilte a Chur Roimh an Tir Chlainn Domhnaill Oighreachd

 Understanding Our Ancestors

 We gain an understanding of our ancestors by learning about their culture, their language, and where they lived.
-We will learn much about our ancestors by looking at the land which was so much a part of them, the legends they taught their youth, and the stories told by ancient seanchaidh (pronounced shawn-a-eh, Gaelic meaning oral historians).
-The meaning of Gaelic words is provided to help you better understand the significance of place-names, slogans, and titles in your ancestors' culture which was very different from its contemporary cultures, and often many centuries ahead of its time.
-For example the 12th century Kingdom of the Isles had a prototype of our public education system and had an elected, representative leadership not found in their contemporary European feudal kingdoms.
+Before the advent of the Internet fundamental misconceptions concerning our ancestors filled British historical accounts with sweeping generalizations that they were illiterate, immoral, and a primitive culture requiring "civilization".
+We can now learn much about our ancestors by looking at the land which was so much a part of them, the legends they taught their youth, and the stories told by ancient seanchaidh (pronounced shawn-a-eh, Gaelic meaning oral historians).
+The meaning of Gaelic words is provided to help you better understand the significance of place-names, slogans, and titles in your ancestors' culture.
+We can now see translations of ancient Gaelic documents that prove our ancestors were not only literate, but had a flourishing culture, which although very different from its contemporary cultures, was frequently many centuries ahead of its time.
+For example the 12th century Kingdom of the Isles had a prototype of the Western public educational system and a representative form of government not found in their contemporary European feudal kingdoms.
 Their neighbors saw these differences as chaotic and barbaric.
 Our ancestors lived in an extremely violent age that does appear much less civilized than our current environment, but their so called "civilized" neighbors were just as violent as our ancestors.
 We will seek to neither glorify their violence nor condemn it, but try to understand who our ancestors were, what was of most worth to them, and why.

 Traditional Clan Donald History